Many users have complained about the laptop dropping WiFi as they try to connect it to a wireless connection.

 You can face the event of your laptop dropping the WiFi due to multiple reasons.
 These reasons include the outdated or missing WiFi drivers, the problematic network configuration, the glitchy Power Settings and more.

-But thankfully, there are solutions that can clear your way and being the best method out there, the Bit Driver Updater is something that you should definitely check out to combat and remove all the driver related issues and return your Wifi to its life.
+But thankfully, there are solutions that can clear your way and being the best method out there, the Driver Easy is something that you should definitely check out to combat and remove all the driver related issues and return your Wifi to its life.

 This one is a one-stop destination where you will find the multiple ways to manage your drivers automatically and not to mention- quickly.

 Here are the topmost ways to Fix the Laptop Keeps Disconnecting from WiFi

 Restart the Laptop and Network Devices